belaz19/llm-explore-Norway/README.md

 ## Reproducibility
-Instructions how to run and use the app are provided in the folder `norway_guide` All datasets are accessible in the folder `data`
+Instructions how to run and use the app are provided in the folder `norway_guide` All datasets are accessible in the folder `data`.
-For running my Jupyter notebooks used for RAG creation and evaluations, I have the following packages installed in my Python environment 3.12.1:
+The Jupyter notebooks used in building this project are stored in the folder `notebooks`.
+If you want to run them, you need the following packages installed in your Python environment 3.12.1:
 ```
 import pandas as pd
 import minsearch